haskell-game/tiny-games-hs/README.md

 This "game" bridges two of my hobbies, Plain Text Accounting and game development.
-Mainly of interest to hledger users (or someone wanting to learn an organisation's finances), it reads a hledger journal and tests your knowledge of account balances (just liquid assets and liabilities), with the goal of improving your financial awareness.
+Mainly of interest to hledger users (or someone wanting to learn an organisation's finances), it reads a hledger journal and tests your knowledge of account balances (just liquid assets and liabilities), with the goal of improving your financial situational awareness.
-(Because it's possible to keep detailed financial records yet still be unclear on your financial status.)
 Comes with a readme and readable source version.
 Rating: my entry